godotengine/godot-website/collections/_article/godotfest-2025.md

 If you or your company would be interested in learning more about sponsorship opportunities, please reach out to [contact@godotfest.com](mailto://contact@godotfest.com).

-Follow the [GodotFest socials](https://taplink.cc/godotfest), to never miss any news and [join the Discord](https://discord.com/invite/DD95reBjzM) to stay in touch.
+Follow the [GodotFest socials](https://taplink.cc/godotfest) to never miss any news, and [join the Discord](https://discord.com/invite/DD95reBjzM) to stay in touch.

 _Our ticket shop will open soon!_ We'll let you know through those socials.